kubernetes-retired/service-catalog/docs/install-1.7.md

 export SVCCAT_SERVICE_NAME=${HELM_RELEASE_NAME}-catalog-apiserver
 ```

+## Get a Certificate Authority (CA) and Keys

+There are two options to get a CA and keys.

-## Create Our Own CA and Generate Keys
+### Option 1 - Create Our Own CA and Generate Keys

 The `APIService` resource expects a certificate bundle.
 We can create our own,
 or pull the one core Kubernetes API server for reuse.